Which of the following is not a type of organic chemistry reactio... | Channels for Pearson+

 1

-Step 1: Understand the types of reactions listed.
-Nucleophilic substitution, electrophilic addition, and oxidation-reduction are common types of organic chemistry reactions.
+Step 1: Understand the types of reactions in organic chemistry.
+The main types include substitution, addition, elimination, and rearrangement reactions.

-Step 2: Nucleophilic substitution involves a nucleophile replacing a leaving group in a molecule.
-This is a fundamental reaction in organic chemistry.
+Step 2: Define each type of reaction: Substitution reactions involve the replacement of an atom or group in a molecule with another atom or group.
+Addition reactions involve the addition of atoms or groups to a molecule, typically across a double or triple bond.
+Elimination reactions involve the removal of atoms or groups from a molecule, often resulting in the formation of a double or triple bond.

-Step 3: Electrophilic addition involves an electrophile adding to a molecule, typically seen in reactions involving alkenes and alkynes.
+Step 3: Identify the term 'Depreciation reaction' and recognize that it is not a standard term in organic chemistry.
+Depreciation is a financial term and does not relate to chemical reactions.

 Watch next